AdrienFausteGay/GRAFS-E/docs/source/grafs-e_gui_user_guide.md

 ## UI tour

 ### Documentation
-General description of GRAFS-E model and GRAFS-E UI.
+General description of E-GRAFS model and E-GRAFS UI.

 ### Data Uploading
 Upload project/data files formated as explained in Input section of the documentation.
 You will see load status.

-### Run GRAFS-E
+### Run E-GRAFS
-This tab allow you to run GRAFS-E model for a selected Area and Year.
+This tab allow you to run E-GRAFS model for a selected Area and Year.
 It displays the transition matrix after computation.

 ### Sankey
 This tab display several types of sankeys.
 Each sankey has a toggle switch for detailed/global view.
 Detailed view mode projects flows from the transition matrix, global view merge the flow belonging to the same categories.